mlswg/mls-protocol/draft-ietf-mls-protocol.md

 which determines the set of secret state known to the member.
 The credential stored at that leaf is one provided by the member.

-In particular, MLS maintains the members view of the tree in such a way as to maintain the _tree invariant_:
+In particular, MLS maintains the members' views of the tree in such a way as to maintain the _tree invariant_:

     The private key for a node in the tree is known to a member of the group if and only if that member's leaf is a descendant of